bonsai-rx/machinelearning/README.md

     Provides common tools and functionality.

 - **Bonsai.ML.Python**
-    Provides common tools and functionality for packages to interface with ML Python packages.
+    Provides common tools and functionality for C# packages to interface with Python.

 ## Available Packages